-Adapting to the Number and Supply of Microprocessors Needed in Your Shop
+Adapting the Microprocessor Supply in Your Auto Repair Shop

-Our industry is ever-evolving and it’s exciting to see where new technology will take us and our customers in the coming years.
+The auto repair shop industry is ever-evolving.
+It’s exciting to see where new technology will take us and our customers in the coming years.
 Thanks to the number of microprocessors and microcontrollers now used in vehicles, shops and their techs have already adapted many times to keep pace.

 Face it, no technology has so consistently and dramatically changed cars as much as the computer chip.
 According to Car and Driver, they’ve made cars “quicker, safer, cleaner, more efficient, and more reliable – better in every way.”

 In 2000, cars had, on average, 150 semiconductors in their systems; by 2030, they are expected to have closer to 600.
 Today, they play a role in 51 different functions – from lane-departure warnings to battery management.
 On top of adding countless safety features, these changes also encouraged the DIY crowd to turn to our shops for maintenance and repairs they used to do in their driveways.

 Microprocessors were introduced to automotive electronics in the mid-1970s.
 Next, their use blossomed in the 1980s as part of the solution to a series of problems.
 In 2004, only 25% of cars had airbags and fewer than half had power seats.
 Since then, consumer demand and new regulations have driven up the call for more safety and comfort features.

 As a result, auto repair techs keep learning new systems and technology to keep up with customers’ needs.
 Shop-Ware’s auto repair shop management software has managed to stay current while managing the workflows related to these changes.